 - 3. Supporting Schools & Child Care.
 A new call line has been created to support schools, teachers, staff, and child care operators with keeping children safe in their reopening's.
 Supporting these sectors is a priority in terms of protecting vulnerable children as well as older staff who may work in these settings and are at risk of severe illness.
 However, it is also a priority given the potential for children to spread infections through families and through the large populations in schools which could trigger a second wave.
 As well, successful reopening of schools and child care is critical for our economic recovery to enable parents to return to work.
 This is a particular equity issue for women given the disproportionate role women play in child care.
-Currently 4 FTE support this new call line, but a total of at least 35 staff, including the 16 new hires, will be supporting schools and child care within a few weeks. - 4.
+Approximately 40 staff, including the 20 new provincially-funded hires are supporting schools and child care. - 4.
 Public Messaging.
 Given the rapidly changing landscape of COVID-19.
 Public Health seeks to provide the public with the information to address their fears and concerns, as well as to understand their risk and how to protect themselves.
 These efforts include a comprehensive web site library of frequently asked questions, an information phone line to speak to a health professional that operates 09:15 to 20:30 on weekdays and 09:15 on 16:15 on weekends, an online chat service with health professionals that operates during the same hours, social media, and approximately 15 media requests per week.
 Daily, Public Health has over 20,000 interactions with the public across all channels.